mtumilowicz/scala212-category-theory-profunctor-reader/README.md

     constructing morphism from `C(a', b')`
 * in general we can think about hom-set as a:
     * empty hom-set always means that there is no relation
-    * not empty hom-set means that there are (multiple) proof of relation
+    * not empty hom-set means that there are (multiple) proofs of the relation

 ## programming
 In programming we can think of declaration of profunctos as a